7–11 Jul 2025

 Session venues

-A detailed map of the session venues will be available.
-There will be clear signposting and room labels, and volunteers at the helpdesk to assist at all times during the conference.
+A detailed map of the session venues can be found here.
+A schematic map of the area including local venues can be found here.
+There will be clear signposting and room labels, and volunteers at the helpdesk (near the entrance of the TLC) to assist at all times during the conference.

 Teaching and Learning Centre (TLC)